2010–11 Ashes series

 The 2010–11 Ashes series (known as the Vodafone Ashes Series for sponsorship reasons) was the 66th series of Test cricket matches played to contest The Ashes.
 The series was played in Australia as part of the England cricket team's tour of the country during the 2010–11 season.
 Five Tests were played from 25 November 2010 to 7 January 2011.
 England won the series 3–1 and retained the Ashes, having won the previous series in 2009 by two Tests to one.
 It was the first time in 24 years that England had won the Ashes in Australia.
-As of 2025-26, it remains the most recent occasion that England has won an Ashes series, or Ashes test match, in Australia.
+As of 2025–26, it remains the most recent occasion that England has won an Ashes series in Australia.

 Background

 Prior to the start of the 2010–11 Ashes series, Australia had won 31 series to England's 29.
 The remaining five were draws.
 England won the most recent series in 2009 by two Tests to one, but Australia had whitewashed the last one held on Australian soil (the 2006–07 series), winning 5–0.
 The last time England won the Ashes on Australian soil was in 1986–87.

 The two countries also met in the 2010 ICC World Twenty20 final in Bridgetown, Barbados on 16 May, with England winning by seven wickets with three overs to spare to claim their first ICC world championship.
 The two sides also played each other in England in June and July 2010 in a five-match ODI series as a prelude to the upcoming summer.
 England won the first three ODIs to claim the series, but the Australians won the last two.

 The Australians remained in England to face Pakistan, losing both Twenty20 Internationals and drawing a two-Test series 1–1.
 England, meanwhile, beat Bangladesh 2–1 in a three-match ODI series and beat Pakistan in a controversial series – 3–1 in a four-match Test series, 2–0 in two T20Is and 3–2 in a five-match ODI series.

 In the weeks leading up to the Ashes, Australia faced both India and Sri Lanka in India and Australia respectively.
 Australia played India in two Tests and three ODIs during October.
 They lost both Tests, and lost the ODI series 1–0, with the first and third games washed out without any cricket played.
 Sri Lanka faced Australia during the early part of November with Sri Lanka winning the only Twenty20 International and winning the ODI series 2–1.